Fall Protection For Star Building Systems Roofs

 3. Mandate "First-Man-Up" Ridge Protection

 The transition from a ladder to a steep metal roof deck is a high-risk moment.
-For Star BattenLok HS roofs with pitches of 6:12 or greater, use The Ridge Pro Steep Assist.
+For Star BattenLok HS roofs with pitches of 6:12 to 12:12, use The Ridge Pro Steep Assist.
 By securing a ridge anchor before leaving the ladder, you satisfy OSHA 1926.501(b)(11) requirements.

 4. The SSRA1 Advantage: No More Searching for Hidden Clips